grafana/agent/docs/rfcs/xxxx-integrations-in-operator.md

 resource hierarchy, alongside MetricsInstances and LogsInstances.
 During reconcile, the following Kubernetes objects will be deployed:

-* One DaemonSet and Secret for all `daemonset` integrations, if present in the resource hierarchy.
+* One DaemonSet and Secret if there is at least one `daemonset` integration in the GrafanaAgent resource hierarchy.

-* One Deployment and Secret for all other integrations, if non-`daemonset` integrations are present in the resource hierarchy.
+* One Deployment and Secret if there is at least one non-`daemonset` integration in the GrafanaAgent resource hierarchy.

-* One Service for all integrations, if any integration was present in the resource hierarchy.
+* One Service if there is at least one integration in the GrafanaAgent resource hierarchy of any kind.

 Secrets are used for the Grafana Agent config as integration configs may contain credentials.
 Deployed integrations will never self-scrape, and metrics